-Paula Troy, Founder and President of RWK Consulting, LLC started RWK in 2001 and named the company in memory of her father "Raymond."
+Paula Troy, Founder and President of RWK Consulting, LLC.
+Paula started RWK in 2000 and named the company in memory of her father "Raymond."
 Paula makes it widely known that she feels blessed to work at what she loves, which also gives her the outlet for her passion to help others.
 Her journey toward success began with a background in accounting, economic development and business management, moving onward to business ownership.
 This broad base of experience helped her career expand into the political and governmental arena, holding leadership roles in the Mercer County Improvement Authority and the New Jersey Business Incubator Network.
 Paula credits much of her success to her family.
-Husband Tom, Children Angelina and Mark who give their total support to Paula/RWK and helping others.
+Husband Tom, and Son Mark who give their total support to Paula/RWK and helping others.

 Prior to her position with Burlington County College, Paula served as Executive Director of Business Development for the Trenton Business and Technology Center, where her tenure resulted in increases to small business growth statewide with an increase in grants of 200%.
 Paula's experience includes providing testimony before N.J.
 Senate and Assembly budget hearings related to funding for small business development and job growth and research for science and technology.

 As a result of her exceptional leadership and organization skills, Paula has been widely recognized by the business community, having been named one of Mercer County's 50 Most Interesting People SJ Magazine, as a "Person to Watch" for 2010.
 Paula has been interviewed in publications including NJBIZ, the Trenton/Burlington County Times and the Philadelphia Business Journal.
 Paula’s accomplishments have also been recognized by New Jersey State Legislators as well as Burlington County and Mercer County Boards of Chosen Freeholders.